-How could a young man stare at the same thing for hours, days, years and never tire of it?
-Normally such a consistent and ongoing observation of a single subject would seem a form of madness.
-Yet the ocean has this effect on many people, not just those who are waiting for that one wave.
+How could someone stare at the same thing for hours, days, years and never tire of it?
+Normally such a consistent and ongoing observation of a single subject would seem a form of madness . . . yet the ocean has this effect on many people.

 Known/unknown – the dichotomous nature of the ocean